Diesel engine: Scavenging in two-stroke engines

 Crossflow scavenging is incomplete and limits the stroke, yet some manufacturers used it.
 Reverse flow scavenging is a very simple way of scavenging, and it was popular amongst manufacturers until the early 1980s.
 Uniflow scavenging is more complicated to make but allows the highest fuel efficiency; since the early 1980s, manufacturers such as MAN and Sulzer have switched to this system.
 It is standard for modern marine two-stroke diesel engines.

 Fuel used

 So-called dual-fuel diesel engines or gas diesel engines burn two different types of fuel simultaneously, for instance, a gaseous fuel and diesel engine fuel.
 The diesel engine fuel auto-ignites due to compression ignition, and then ignites the gaseous fuel.
 Such engines do not require any type of spark ignition and operate similar to regular diesel engines.

 Fuel injection

-The fuel is injected at high pressure into either the combustion chamber, the "swirl chamber" or the "pre-chamber" (unlike older petrol engines where the fuel is added in the inlet manifold or carburetor).
-Engines where the fuel is injected into the main combustion chamber are called "direct injection" (DI) engines, while those which use a swirl chamber or pre-chamber are called "indirect injection" (IDI) engines.
+The fuel is injected at high pressure into either the combustion chamber, "swirl chamber" or "pre-chamber," unlike petrol engines where the fuel is often added in the inlet manifold or carburetor.
+Engines where the fuel is injected into the main combustion chamber are called direct injection (DI) engines, while those which use a swirl chamber or pre-chamber are called indirect injection (IDI) engines.